moderepo/device-sdk-go/README.md

 [![GoDoc](https://godoc.org/github.com/moderepo/device-sdk-go?status.svg)](https://godoc.org/github.com/moderepo/device-sdk-go)

 This SDK is for anyone implementing MODE device drivers in the Go language.
-It is being released as a public Go package that provides a Go API for devices to interact with the MODE cloud.
+It is being released as a public Go module that provides a Go API for devices to interact with the MODE cloud.

 ## Installation

-You can install this package simply by doing:
+Our recommendation is to use the package as a module.
+Go will automatically install the package when it sees that it is required, but if you haven't initialized your package as a module to consume the the module:

+    $ go mod init <your package>

+This will allow go you to download and install the module at build or run time.

+If you are not yet using go modules and are still in GOPATH mode, you may use 'go get' to fetch the SDK:

     $ go get github.com/moderepo/device-sdk-go

-However, we strongly recommend you use [Glide](https://glide.sh/) to manage your package dependencies.
-This package comes with its own `glide.yaml` file so that the secondary dependencies are taken care of.
-To use Glide to install this package, simply do:

-    $ glide get github.com/moderepo/device-sdk-go

 ## Using the SDK